ansible/ansible/docsite/rst/playbooks_roles.rst

          - common
          - webservers

-Roles are just automation around 'include' directives as described above, and really don't contain much additional magic beyond some improvements to search path handling for referenced files.
+Roles are just automation around 'include' directives as described previously, and really don't contain much additional magic beyond some improvements to search path handling for referenced files.
 However, that can be a big thing!

 Example project structure::